mwiking/mwiking.github.com/_posts/blog/2012-08-14-singapore.md

 {% include JB/setup %}

 # This is my new post and I'm so proud of it....
+Madhuuuuu

 this is really nice